stcmh/Recorder/README.md

 Simple Vedio Recorder with OpenCv.

-It can horizential filp Vedio anytime by press , or . key.
+It can flip-horizontal Vedio anytime by press , or . key.